Sophia-Community/SophiApp/README.md

 # Deus vult!

-The SophiApp functionality will be fully based on the [Windows 10 Sophia Script](https://github.com/farag2/Windows-10-Sophia-Script) logic except some functions and will be written in C#. :rocket:
+The SophiApp functionality will be fully based on the [Windows 10 Sophia Script](https://github.com/farag2/Windows-10-Sophia-Script) logic except some functions and will be written in C#.

 # :rocket: